uclchem/UCLCHEM/README.md

-# UCLCHEM v1.2
+# UCLCHEM v1.3
 UCLCHEM is a gas-grain chemical code written in Fortran 95.
 It propagates the abundances of chemical species through a network of user-defined reactions according to the physical conditions of the gas.
-Included in the repository is MakeRates, a python script to combine a species list, UMIST reaction file and user-define reaction file into a consistent network with all files required by UCLCHEM.
+Included in the repository is MakeRates, a python script to combine a species list, UMIST reaction file and user-defined reaction file into a consistent network with all files required by UCLCHEM.

 **************************************************************
 Usage Instructions